|Back to Back Issues Page|

 On a personal note, we eat almost no sugar now; every few months perhaps a bar of chocolate or a couple scoops of ice-cream.
 These are radical times; if we want to be sure we will weather a viral attack, drastic measures are needed.

 The virus is mutating and it is foolish in the extreme to assume that we can take the vaccination and be certain we will have all the protection we need.

 Cut the sugar, drastically reduce all refined carbs and you have a good chance of surviving this pandemic.

-A huge criticismPersonally I am absolutely appalled that all the emphasis from the medical authorities about managing the pandemic has been about social distancing, masks and washing, and now having the vaccination.
+A huge criticismPersonally I am absolutely appalled that all the emphasis from the authorities about managing the pandemic has been about social distancing, masks and washing; and now having the vaccination.

-I have not read one word about the importance of what we eat in the face of this affliction.
+I have not read one word about the importance of what we eat in the face of this plague that has broken out.

 To sum upWear out your old clothes and don't be concerned about a worn shirt or pair of trousers when you are in the privacy of your own home; how you look is far less important than how the planet fares.

-Be sure you will be a coronavirus survivor; cut the sugar out of your diet.
+Be sure you will be a survivor of the plague; cut the sugar out of your diet.

 Good luck, you can do it.

 "New Year's Resolution: To tolerate fools more gladly, provided this does not encourage them to take up more of my time."